onysd128/OnysdVehicles/README.md

 🌐 Also check original mod from MrCrayfish **[here](https://github.com/MrCrayfish/MrCrayfishVehicleMod)**.<br>

 # Full Changes List
+### v1.3
+1. 💥 Implemented collision system.
+Now vehicle can push and damage mobs, players and another vehicles.
+2. 📋 You can enable/disable collision system, or damage separately for each kind of entities in config file.
+3. ⚙️ Smart Car engine type changed from Electric to Small Engine.
+Sound changed as well.
+4. 🛞 Removed plastic wheels from mod, cause for now they are not used.<br>
 ### v1.2
 1. 🇺🇦 Added Ukrainian transaltion.
 2. 🔨 Fixed issue when disabled in previous release vehicles still shows in Workstation UI.<br>